LCCA33/laminar_BL_OpenFOAM/README.md

 we have constant velocity on left side of entrance region we have zeroGradient on top of the flat plate region and the right hand side. we have no Slip condition on bottom of plate region.

+for the future we want to include turbulence modelling....let's see how we can do it (may be we can do it on another repository)